OthankQ/100-days-of-code/r1-log.md

 ### R1D53
 I learned about ',prototype' today.
 Still confused.
 I might have to go over it again.
 I am attempting to solve 'Basic Algorithm Scripting: Where do I Belong' challenge on FCC!
 I was surprised how .filter could make things so much easier.

+### R1D54
+Finished Simon Allardice's programming foundation course.
+Basic things but was really helpful for learning general concepts of programming!
+Coding wise, worked on OOP and Basic Algorithm Structure challenges on free code camp.